 Concept My redesign modernizes the original and creates visual stimulation using scale, proximity, and juxtaposing at small as well as large sizes.
 Sitting at the bottom of the structure GEA knocks out of the box creating delightful interaction with the background surface.
 In the corporate use guidelines I provide hue options for logo, corporate collateral, as well as background are established to preserve the integrity of the fresh new face for GEA.

-Brief: Cannabis retail store in Colorado seeking branding to elevate impression of this industry visually.
+Brief: Cannabis dispensary in Colorado seeking branding that will elevate the aesthetic of the cannabis industry.

 Concept: Instead of a leaf I used the chemical element as the mark for this logo.
 I used a modern and elegant font which is comfortable in couture branding campaigns.
 The Cannabis industry is saturated with green leaf icons and humanist fonts.
 I created a new standard in branding for this underdeveloped market.

 The work in this gallery showcase my range from traditional to digital illustration.
 Still life, figure, and perspective drawing techniques are found in these pieces.

 Brief Using hand illustration, develop a visual from a description of a clients dream office to hang up and look at while building her empire.

 Concept Using graphite, charcoal and the smudging technique I used two point perspective and a light source drawing to illustrate a clients home office.
 While hand illustration is less often used, it offers a traditional quality unmatched by digital illustration.

 Brief Illustrate a set of stamps each showing a unique view of an apple and design aesthetic.

 Concept Shape builder and Gradient Mesh each produce distinctly different moods and associations in a final result.
 These four digital illustrations showcase the breadth of my knowledge using Illustrator's tool pallet, as well as my typographic and layout skill in small spaces.